oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 Using this specification in scenarios other than those described will lead to unintended security and privacy problems for users and service providers.

-This specification is designed to be used by native applications, which includes both mobile and desktop applications.
+This specification is designed to be used by first-party native applications, which includes both mobile and desktop applications.

 If you provide multiple apps and expect users to use multiple apps on the same device, there may be better ways of sharing a user's login between the apps other than each app implementing this specification or using an SDK that implements this specification.
 For example, {{OpenID.Native-SSO}} provides a mechanism for one app to obtain new tokens by exchanging tokens from another app, without any user interaction.
 See {{multiple-applications}} for more details.

 ## Limitations of this specification

-The scope of this specification is limited to first-party native applications.
-Please review the entirety of {{security-considerations}}, and when more than one first-party native application is supported, {{multiple-applications}}.
+The scope of this specification is limited to first-party applications.
+Please review the entirety of {{security-considerations}}, and when more than one first-party application is supported, {{multiple-applications}}.

 While this draft provides the framework for a native OAuth experience, each implementation will need to define the specific behavior that it expects from OAuth clients interacting with the authorization server.
 While this lack of clearly defining the details would typically lead to less interoperability, it is acceptable in this case since we intend this specification to be deployed in a tightly coupled environment since it is only applicable to first-party applications.